LLNL/ExaConstit/README.md

 ## Remark:
 This code is still very much actively being developed.
 It should be expected that breaking changes can and will occur.
 So, we make no guarantees about stability at this point in time.

-Currently, the code has been tested only using monotonic loading with an auto-generated mesh that's been instantiated with grain data from some voxel data set.
-MFEM natively supports a variety of different mesh types and those should work, but we have not tested them to ensure the grain instantiation part works.
+Currently, the code has been tested using monotonic loading with an auto-generated mesh that's been instantiated with grain data from some voxel data set.
+It has also been tested with conformal grain boundary meshes generated using Neper.
+The Neper meshes do require some additional post-processing into the ```MFEM v1.0``` mesh format.
+See the ```Script``` section for one way of accomplishing this.

 ExaCMech models are capable of running on the GPU.
 However, we currently have no plans for doing the same for UMATs based kernels.
 The ExaCMech material class can be used as a guide for how to do the necessary set-up, material kernel, and post-processing step if a user would like to expand the UMAT features and submit a pull request to add the capabilities into ExaConstit.